 The Pollinator Preserve

 It is thrilling to see such a variety of activity in this light-filled garden as the insects navigate freely, no longer inhibited by any barriers.
-The netting at the Pollinator Preserve did not go up this year, and your enthusiastic support, excitement, and encouragement are appreciated.
+Your enthusiastic support, excitement, and encouragement are appreciated.
 We especially enjoy helping our visitors understand the interactions between plants and insects and between insects and other insects.
 Each season brings opportunities for learning and sharing, along with wondering what we might experience at each visit.
 Enjoy the photos scrolling above; you might find a plant or insect new to you, too.

 Change occurs hourly in this garden; many of you visit at least weekly or more often with a camera in hand.
 This garden is enjoyed in the moment, but we find ourselves anticipating the changes to come.
 Each spring, we wait for the weather to warm, the rain to fall, and the plants to unfurl their leaves while growing taller and fuller.
 We wait for the flowers to burst into bloom, much to the delight of the bees, butterflies, and other pollinators.
 Often, these insects (and even birds) make their homes here — some on our plants, some in our soil, and others close by.